asn42/website/content/activités/le_hack/_index.en.md

 +++
 title = "leHack"
-description = "Bénévolat à leHack avec l'" sort_by = "date" weight = 30
+description = "Volunteering at leHack with HZV and " sort_by = "date"
+weight = 30
 [extra]